By Colleen Kinsey, editor-in-chief of Coustii.

-Even if you are a professional ukulele player, having an out of tune instrument is going to make you sound horrible.
+Even if you are a professional ukulele player, having an out-of-tune instrument is going to make you sound horrible.
 We’ll teach you how to tune your ukulele and keep it in tune.
-Different ukes will hold a tune better than others, it’s best to check every time before you play.
+Different ukes will hold a tune better than others, so it’s best to check every time before you play.

 How is my ukulele tuned?